Pennsylvania Humanities Council: Past programs and activities

 Past programs included Commonwealth Speakers, the televised series Humanities on the Road and a partnership with the Penn State Reads program.
 Additional activities include participation in the Pittsburgh Humanities Festival, Pulitzer Prize Centennial Campfires Initiative, and Democracy and the Informed Citizen Initiative.

 Activities

-In 2013, Pennsylvania Humanities Council shifted its focus to civic engagement, education and humanities advocacy.
-Its programs are Chester Made, Pennsylvania Community Heart & Soul Communities, Penn VUB Partnership and Teen Reading Lounge.
+In 2013, Pennsylvania Humanities Council shifted its focus to civic engagement, education, and humanities advocacy.
+Its programs are Chester Made, Pennsylvania Community Heart & Soul Communities, Penn VUB Partnership, and Teen Reading Lounge.

 Chester Made

 Chester Made is an initiative developed by Pennsylvania Humanities Council to recognize and promote arts and culture in Chester, Pennsylvania, for community revitalization.
 In 2013 PHC received two major grants from the National Endowment for the Arts and The Pew Center for Arts & Heritage for the development of a Chester Made Exploration Zone.

-Chester Made has proven to be an ineffective, top-down approach to community building.
-PHC furthered this effort to be seen as a "thought leader", however, they failed.

 Pennsylvania Community Heart & Soul Communities

 Pennsylvania Humanities Council partners with select Pennsylvania towns to incorporate humanities into their planning processes using the Orton Family Foundation's Community Heart & Soul® method as a framework.